Y0Coss/docs-fork/pages/network/load_balancer/case_smtp/guide.en-gb.md

 ### Apply the modifications

-Modifications made to your OVHcloud Load Balancer must be *explicitly applied* in each of the zones configured for your service.
+Modifications made to your OVHcloud Load Balancer must be **explicitly applied** in each of the zones configured for your service.
 They will only become visible to your users at this point.
 This process allows for complex configuration changes to be prepared and applied only when fully ready.

 If you have several zones, the same configuration must be applied to each.

-#### Via the Control Panel
+#### Via the OVHcloud Control Panel

 Go to the homepage for the OVHcloud Load Balancer, and click `Apply:Zone`{.action} for each of the zones concerned.

-#### Via the API
+#### Via the OVHcloud API

 - Refresh a zone: